jeff-bruemmer/vaporwair/README.md

 You can specify other reports using the flags listed above in the Reports section.
 To view a list of available flags, type `vaporwair -help`.

-## How Vaporwair Works
+## How Vaporwair works
-Weather obtains user’s coordinates via their IP address, calls the Dark Sky and AirNow APIs to get location-based weather and air quality forecasts, then prints one of several reports, specified by a flag.
+Vaporwair obtains users coordinates via their IP address, calls the Dark Sky and AirNow APIs to get location-based weather and air quality forecasts, then prints one of several reports, specified by a flag.

-### On Vaporwair Speed
+### On Vaporwair speed
 1. To prevent needless network calls, Vaporwair determines if the user made a call within the last five minutes.
 If so, Vaporwair assumes the data is still valid, and executes reports using the last stored call.
-This shortcut assumes the coordinates have not meaningfully changed in the last minute.
+This shortcut assumes the coordinates have not meaningfully changed in the last five minutes.

 2. If the data has expired, Vaporwair kicks off asynchronous API calls to retrieve new forecasts.
 It makes optimistic calls to the AirNow and Dark Sky APIs using the previous coordinates, and a call to the IP-API to get the current coordinates.